torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 +++
-title = "Time-Series Histograms: Gnuplot vs matplotlib" date = "2017-07-16" tags = ["data", "visualization", "gnuplot", "python", "perl", "numpy", "matplotlib", "charting", "time"] description = "A tutorial on creating time-binned histogram charts using Gnuplot and matplotlib, and some of the tradeoffs between the two tools."
+title = "Time-series histograms: Gnuplot vs matplotlib" date = "2017-07-16" tags = ["data", "visualization", "gnuplot", "python", "perl", "numpy", "matplotlib", "charting", "time"] description = "A tutorial on creating time-binned histogram charts using Gnuplot and matplotlib, and some of the tradeoffs between the two tools."